phantasmogenesis-test/Test/CONTRIBUTING.md

 ## Suggested Workflow/Tips:
 ### Development
+1. FORK the main branch of https://github.com/Paul-Austin-Oswego-CSC480-HCI521/OZ-CSC-480-HCI-521-Spring-2024
-1. DEVELOP within your personal branch (pull OR push access with no need for approval in order to merge)
+2. DEVELOP within this fork (pull OR push access with no need for approval in order to merge)
 2. SHARE WITH YOUR TEAM by making a Pull Request within your team's branch (approval from at least one team member required in order to be merged)
 3. SHARE WITH ORGANIZATION/CLASS by making a Pull Request within the main branch (approval from the Triage team required in order to be merged)